sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 This function fills a user-supplied ASI_CAMERA_INFO structure with information about an ASI camera device.

 This function only works if ASIGetNumOfConnectedCameras() was executed beforehand.
-If it is called before, an ASI_ERROR_INVALID_ID is returned, presumably because the internal list of devices maintained by ASICamera2 contains zero devices.
+If it is called before a call to ASIGetNumOfConnectedCameras was made, an ASI_ERROR_INVALID_ID is returned, presumably because the internal list of devices maintained by ASICamera2 contains zero devices.

 Since version v0.1.0214, this function causes a lot of traffix on the USB bus, comparable to the traffic of the ASIOpenCamera()
 call: